| |

 Liberty Lads: 1939, Champion Comics #2 (Harvey).
 The Liberty Lads are

-Tom Fenwick and Will Meredith, two young Virginians during the Revolutionary War.
-With issue #13, Chuck Martin and Skip Hathaway are the Liberty Lads in the modern day. |
+Liberty Lads: Champion Comics #13 (Harvey).
+With issue #13, Chuck Martin and Skip Hathaway are the Liberty Lads in modern day.
+They are helped by the adult Lee Hunt. |

 Liberty Scouts: 1941, Liberty Scouts #2 (Centaur).
 Brothers Smokey, Skipper, and Strut are raised to be the epitomes of manhood and American patriots by their wealthy father.
 Though each has joined the armed forces, they are made special agents by FDR.
 Skipper is